 European Sperm Bank only accepts 5-7% of all donor applicants.
-We check diligently for high-quality sperm as this is important for a successful insemination.
+We check diligently for high-quality sperm as this is important for a successful pregnancy.
 We carry out extensive genetic testing to help you feel confident about your choice.
 In many ways, our testing exceeds the requirements of the EU Tissue Directive.

 - Sperm quality and sperm count

-- Chemistry panel
+- Biochemistry panel

 - Complete blood count

 - Hepatitis C *

 - Chlamydia *

 - Gonorrhoeae *